panchiniak/baremetal/README.md

 ## OS Requirement

-Baremetal Vagrant/Ansible Infrastructure and Applications Handler has been tested for both host and guest sides with:
+Baremetal Vagrant/Ansible Infrastructure and Applications Handler has been tested with:
-*  Ubuntu 18.04.4 LTS.
+*  Ubuntu 18.04.4 LTS. (as guest and host)
+*  MacOS Big Sur vs. 11.6 (as host)

 If this is not your OS and you still want to use Baremetal Vagrant/Ansible Infrastructure and Applications Handler, please consider creating a PR with the changes needed for running it at your OS.